ArmandPhilippot/dotfiles/README.md

 * Dotig is licensed under the MIT license
 * new-vhost is licensed under the MIT license
 * fuzbat is only adapted by me so the credit goes to [Casey Brant](https://caseybrant.com/).
 I don't see a license but maybe I'm wrong.
+* schemer2 is not mine so the credit goes to [Daniel Byron](https://github.com/thefryscorer/schemer2).
+Again, I don't see a license but maybe I'm wrong.
 * the various Git submodules include their own license:
     * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) is licensed under the BSD 3-Clause "New" or "Revised" License
     * [zsh-nvm](https://github.com/lukechilds/zsh-nvm) is licensed under  the MIT license